Catalan separatists threaten to nix Spanish govt budget

 Torra, who in the past published anti-Spanish views his critics call xenophobic, is vehement in his defense of his imprisoned cohorts, some of whom face charges of rebellion that carry sentences of 16 to 25 years behind bars.

-"They will mount an excellent defense, but seeing how the judiciary has acted until now our hope is very close to zero," said Torra, while adding that he expects the trial to further unite the roughly 50 percent of Catalonia's 7.5 million residents who want to break from Spain.
+"They will mount an excellent defense, but seeing how the judiciary has acted until now our hope is very close to zero," said Torra, who will travel to California on Sunday on a five-day trip to promote Catalan businesses and his political cause.

+Torra added that he expects the trial to further unite the roughly 50 percent of Catalonia's 7.5 million residents who want to break from Spain.

-"The sacrifice that this has meant for our brethren in jail and exile has also helped reinforce the will of the majority of the Catalan people to move toward independence," he said.
+"The sacrifice that this has meant for our brethren in jail and exile has also helped reinforce the will of the majority of the Catalan people to move toward independence," Torra said.